adjtomo/adjdocs/readmes/docker_image_install.md

 root@2579daf64918:~/adjdocs#
 ```

+>__NOTE:__ If you have made any changes to the adjDocs repository, the `git pull` command may fail.
+The easiest way to resolve this is to stop your current container and start a new one.
+Alternatively you may run `git stash` to hide any changes you have made, before running `git pull`

 ## 4) Run Day 0 Notebook

 - Using the navigation bar on the left, click through the following directories